photon-labs/framework/phresco-framework-runner/delivery/README.txt

 Drupal & Wordpress Standards:

-	1. Go to HeliOS downloads and download Drupal & Wordpress standards which is mandatory for performing code validation.
+	1. Go to Phresco downloads and download Drupal & Wordpress standards which is mandatory for performing code validation.
 This is applicable for both Windows and Mac.

 In Windows,